yosunemiquela/CarbonDynamics/README.md

     $ R < carbon_dynamics.R
     $ R < simulation_experiments.R

 To run the model first load utils.R which contains all implemented functions.
 Then load carbon_dynamics.R with the main model code.
-Finally, in simulation_experiments.R, define the number of model iterationn and the levels of fire return interval and season of interest, run the model and save the output data into R objects.
+Finally, in simulation_experiments.R, define the number of model iterations and the fire regime parameters of interest, run the model and save the output data into R objects.